 In Figure 2B we show accuracy measured on all types of trials in the experiment.
 These findings provide further support for the hypothesis that accessing a feature of one object reduces the fidelity of the other object representations in working memory.
 Specifically, we found that the accuracy of feature report was higher when observers could report a feature from an object previously accessed (i.e., A or B, mean = 72.9%) compared to when they had to switch to an object that had not been tested yet on that trial (i.e., Object C, mean = 72.0%).
-Statistical support for these observations was provided by the ANOVA with the factors of objects probed (A then B versus A then B then C), object order ( $A_1A_2B_1B_2/C_1$ , $A_1B_1A_2B_2/C_1$ , or $A_1B_1B_2A_2/C_1$ ), and response position (1st, 2nd, 3rd, or 4th response).
-This ANOVA yielded a significant main effect of object order, F(2,142) = 3.50, p < .05, due to higher accuracy when participants could sequentially report two features from one object compared to when each feature probed required participants to switch to a different object (mean accuracy of 73.1, 71.3, and 72.9% correct for object sequences of AABB/C, ABAB/C, and ABBA/C, respectively).
-We also found a significant main effect of response position, F(3,213) = 103.94, p < .001, because accuracy generally declined across the four responses that were made.
-Relevant to the patterns shown in Figure 2B, we found significant interactions of object order X response position, F(6,426) =2.78, p < .05, and objects probed X object order X response position, F(6,426) = 4.00, p < .001, largely due to a greater decline in accuracy across the response positions and the object orders when the objects probed included a feature from a third object (i.e., object C).
-Note that when we probed a feature from the third object (i.e., C), feature report accuracy was significantly lower than when we probed another feature of object A or B in the same response position (ps < 1.05) except the pair-wise comparison of the 4th response position between the ABAB and ABAC orders which went in this same direction but did not achieve significance (F(1,71) = 1.63, p =.20).
+Statistical support for these observations was provided by the ANOVA with the factors of objects probed (A then B vs. A then B then C), object order $(A_1A_2B_1B_2/C_1, A_1B_1A_2B_2/C_1, \text{ or } A_1B_1B_2A_2/C_1)$ , and response position (1st, 2nd, 3rd, or 4th response).
+This ANOVA yielded a significant main effect of object order, F(2, 142) = 3.50, p < .05, due to higher accuracy when participants could sequentially report two features from one object compared to when each feature probed required participants to switch to a different object (mean accuracy of 73.1%, 71.3%, and 72.9% correct for object sequences of AABB/C, ABAB/C, and ABBA/C, respectively).
+We also found a significant main effect of response position, F(3, 213) = 103.94, p < .001, because accuracy generally declined across the four responses that were made.
+Relevant to the patterns shown in Figure 2B, we found significant interactions of Object order $\times$ Response position, F(6, 426) = 2.78, p < .05, and Objects probed $\times$ Object order $\times$ Response position, F(6, 426) = 4.00, p < .001, largely due to a greater decline in accuracy across the response positions and the object orders when the objects probed included a feature from a third object (i.e., object C).
+Note that when we probed a feature from the third object (i.e., C), feature report accuracy was significantly lower than when we probed another feature of object A or B in the same response position (ps < .05) except the pairwise comparison of the fourth response position between the ABAB and ABAC orders which went in this same direction but did not achieve significance, F(1, 71) = 1.63, p = .20.
 Also note that in general the drops in accuracy between the third and fourth responses are smaller than those between the earlier responses in the sequences.
-A post hoc analysis confirms that the decrease between the first and second response was larger than the difference between the third and fourth across all trial types (F(1,71) = 17.83, p < .001).
+A post hoc analysis confirms that the decrease between the first and second response was larger than the difference between the third and fourth across all trial types, F(1,71) = 17.83, p < .001.
 This suggests that the deleterious effects of switching between representations may reach an asymptote well above chance levels of performance (i.e., 50% correct).